steel-wing/zenbook-duo-hyprland/README.md

 ### Touchscreen Gestures
 Hyprland supports plugins, and the [hyprgrass](https://github.com/horriblename/hyprgrass) plugin lets you perform gestures to run commands.
 I use it to bring up the keyboard, move between workspaces, and alter volume, brightness, etc.

-## Warning
-There was an issue with the linux kernel for some time which made it so that removing the keyboard disabled the Wi-Fi adapter.
-This was patched in 6.11+, but seems to have broken again in 6.16.7.arch1-1.

 ## Features: